3liteking148/seq-position-probs/README.md

 * DUMMER uses no heuristic shortcuts: so it's "as sensitive as possible", but slow and memory-consuming.

-* DUMMER doesn't avoid similarities of unrelated simple sequences, like atatatatatatatat, which evolve frequently and independently.

 * It can fail due to overflow (numbers getting too big).
 This only happens when there are very strong similarities.